-BJP politicises the murder
+BJP Politicized the Murder

-Newly-inducted BJP member and MP Gautam Gambhir suggested that the family was linked to the RSS.
+On October 11, then BJP member and MP Gautam Gambhir suggested that the family was linked to the RSS.
 “Hope that assoc[iation] with RSS does not deter @MamataOfficial from taking action,” wrote the former cricketer.

 BJP national general secretary Kailash Vijayvargiya also attacked the Mamata Banerjee government.